Marvel 1602: Reception and legacy

 The first issue of 1602 was ranked first in August 2003 US comics with pre-order sales of 150,569.

-1602 received mixed praised upon its release with Comics Bulletin stating "Is 1602 good?
+1602 received mixed praise upon its release with Comics Bulletin stating "Is 1602 good?
 Yes, it's damn good.
 Is it revolutionary or even ground breaking?
 No. Sorry, but I can't go so far as to call a glorified What If? series anything more than what it is; a well done re-imagination of the Marvel Universe."
 Entertainment Weekly declared that the combination of writing and moody artwork meant "the Marvel Universe hasn't been this engrossing in ages."
 ShakingThrough.net noted that fans looking for elements of Gaiman's The Sandman would be disappointed; "It's not a senses-shattering Marvel epic, but then it's not meant to be.
 It's nothing more or less than a chance to enjoy reinterpretations of some familiar characters."
-UGO Networks concurred, stating "there doesn't need to be a 'point' in re-imagining familiar icons — it's simply meant to be fun. [...]
+UGO Networks concurred, stating "there doesn't need to be a 'point' in re-imagining familiar icons—it's simply meant to be fun. [...]
 The result of 1602 is agreeable entertainment."
 The series won several awards, including the Quill Book Award for Graphic Novels.
 The first issue was also awarded the 2003 Diamond Distributors Gem Award as "Comic of the Year".

 Conversely, Time Magazine listed it as the worst comic of 2003, although the list's composer later stated "he didn't actually mean it was the worst comic of the year."
 UGO's Darren Latta noted as a downside to the series that "the approach maybe a little too subdued at times."
 Latta also felt that despite being familiar with the setting, Gaiman never utilized the period to its full potential.
 Others simply felt that Gaiman's involvement led to inflated expectations; one review noted that while reading "I [...] felt at times like maybe it was all a little bit too cute, a little bit too in-jokey."

 James Fleming, an adjunct instructor at Keiser University and Southern New Hampshire University, has also written about the use of the postmodern tradition in 1602 and how this is employed as a means to respond to the post-9/11 world in which the comic was written.